unsik6/unsik6.github.io/_posts/2023-02-01-oneHotEncoding.md

 ---
 ## 1. Word Embedding
 <hr>
-&nbsp;&nbsp;Because language that consist of words, prepositionas and etc can not be computed, it have to be converted to some computable representation.
+&nbsp;&nbsp;Because language that consist of words, prepositionas and etc is not a computable object, it have to be converted to some computable representation.
 So, in data processing stage, input texts is converted to  a vector, and it is called <i><b>'Word Embedding'</b></i>.
 There are a lot of word embedding methods.
 In this post, <b><i>'One-Hot Encoding'</i></b> will be introduced.

 <br/><br/>